-This course is addressed to wine enthusiasts and professionals who have either no or basic knowledge about wines and grape varieties and aim at getting a basic, but well-structured introduction to the world of wines and spirits.
+This course, totally renovated and available from August 2019, is a beginner-to-intermediate level qualification and it is addressed to wine enthusiasts and professionals who have either no or basic knowledge about wines and grape varieties, aiming at getting a basic, but well-structured introduction to the world of wines.

-Through an engaging and informative course, students will explore the major grape varieties and important wine regions and denominations that define the world´s key styles of wine.
-You will learn about wine production and key labeling terms to identify wines and spirits easily and to give basic advice about the proper selection and service of these products.
-After the course, you will also describe wine in an easy, but structured way through sight, smell and taste thanks to a systematic approach and you will be able to apply these principles to everyday life and work.
-A basic introduction to the main spirits styles is also provided.
+Through an engaging and informative course, students will explore the principal and regionally important grape varieties of the world, the wine regions and denominations where they are grown and the styles of wine they produce.
+Through a combination of theory and tasting sections, you will learn about the key factors in the vineyard and in the winery affecting the wine style and quality and key labeling terms to identify wines easily and to give advice about the proper selection and service.
+After the course, you will have the confidence to describe wine in an easy, but structured way and to assess its quality in a professional way.

 No prior knowledge is required.
 The course will be delivered in English, so a good level of English is beneficial.
-Students completely new to wine and spirits study may wish to complete the Level 1 Award in Wines first.
+Students completely new to wine may wish to complete the Level 1 Award in Wines first.
 However, this is not essential.

 Note: You will be expected to read the provided text book before attending the classes.
 The study material will be delivered by courier to students after the enrollment onto the course.
 This is a classroom delivery course and it requires both attendance and self-study time.
-Students are expected to dedicate a minimum of 12 hours to study time outside of the classroom.
+The course delivery time in classroom is 16 hours, but students are expected to dedicate a minimum of 12 hours to personal study and revision.

 After successfully passing the final exam, students will receive a WSET Certificate and a lapel pin.